 - The architecture of community program organisations and their data systems (this is a foundational article hence slightly abstract)

 - Designing systems that use paper and technology together

 - Why your community and field team procrastinates data reporting?

-- What is the difference between platform and bespoke solution?
-Which one is right for you?
+- What is the difference between a software platform and a bespoke solution?
+How should I choose?

 - What are the challenges in including clients (beneficiaries) as a user in your community program’s digital systems (SMS, WhatsApp, Mobile app)?